-The increase in claims is primarily driven by increases in partial surrenders, full surrenders and advisor charges, offset by a decrease in claim protection.
+The increase in gross claims is primarily driven by increases in partial surrenders, death claims and Regular withdrawals, offset to some extent by a decrease in full surrenders.
+Net claims

 IFRS requires contracts written by insurers to be classified as either 'insurance contracts' or 'investment contracts'.
 For investment contracts, claims are reflected as withdrawals on the balance sheet within technical provisions.